voideditor/void/README.md

 # Welcome to Void.

 Void is the open-source Cursor alternative.
-It's a fork of the of [vscode](https://github.com/microsoft/vscode) repository.

 If you're new, welcome!
 Feel free to check out our [Task board](https://github.com/orgs/voideditor/projects/2/views/3) for the most pressing Issues to work on, and see [`CONTRIBUTING.md`](https://github.com/voideditor/void/blob/main/CONTRIBUTING.md) to get started with the build environment.